basisproject/paper/src/part2/05-costs.md

 }
 ```

-The actual labels like `president`, `iron`, `refine`, etc will generally not be names, but rather be network-specific uniform resource identifiers that point to a part of the network's [global storage][network-params].
+The actual labels like `president`, `iron`, `refine`, etc will generally not be names, but rather be network-specific uniform resource identifiers that point to a part of the network's [global storage][network-parameters].
 We use names here for the purposes of simplicity to show how costs are structured.

 ### Cost extensions

 The protocol allows cost objects to be extended to track other types of costs.
-For instance, `currency` (covered in [part 3][part-3-currency]).
+For instance, `currency` (covered in [part 3][currency-tracking]).

 This accomplishes two things: it keeps the Basis cost tracking core lean and simple, and it allows tracking cost types that the protocol's creators couldn't think up at the time of creation.